4undRaiser/NFT-Marketplace-tutorial/README.md

 #### Breakdown

-First we import all the necessary contracts from openzeppelin.
+First we import all the necessary contracts from OpenZeppelin.

 ```solidity
 import "@openzeppelin/contracts/utils/Counters.sol";
 import "@openzeppelin/contracts/token/ERC721/ERC721.sol";
 ```

-This time we’ll also be using just two contracts from openzeppelin, `Counters` and `ERC721`.
+This time we’ll also be using just two contracts from OpenZeppelin, `Counters` and `ERC721`.

 Let’s start building up our contract.